-- »These Are The Five Biggest Cash Game Pots In Online Poker History
+- »5 Biggest Cash Game Pots In Online Poker History

 Poker tournament players often find themselves in the limelight and hogging the headlines due to the very nature of the game.
 Tournaments crown a champion, the last player standing who usually turns a small investment into a much larger sum.
 While that is true, cash is king when it comes to making regular money from poker despite cash game players often flying under the radar.